 unscrupulous woman who lived up to her dishonorable reputation.

-add a flaw or blemish to; make imperfect or defective
+add a flaw to; make imperfect or defective

 They said Ali had married his cousin to help restore some honor to his uncle’s

 blemished name, even though Ali, who had been orphaned at the age of five, had no worldly possessions or inheritance to speak of.

 relatedness or connection by blood or marriage or adoption

 Then he would remind us that there was a brotherhood between people who had fed from the same breast, a

 kinship that not even time could break.

 Another definition of "kinship" is "a close connection marked by community of interests"--this also fits the example sentence, since Amir and Hassan shared the same wet nurse and grew up with each other, but as far as they knew, they did not have any blood, marriage or adoption connections.
 But in using the word "brotherhood" Ali is emphasizing the first definition.

 unwilling to submit to authority